-In addition to completing IDP, you may need to report practical work experience completed under the direct supervision of a U.S. or Canadian-licensed architect.
-See the Prerequisite Requirements for NCARB Examination and Reciprocity to determine how much experience you need to report.
+In addition to completing AXP, you may need to report practical work experience completed under the direct supervision of a U.S. or Canadian-licensed architect.

 Sometimes engineering work experience or experience under a licensed professional engineer is creditable.
 Please contact the board office for further details.

 Possibly.
 The limitations of 10 weeks for full-time work and 6 months for part-time work still apply.
-For more information about credit for work experience, see Experience Evaluation and Equivalents.
+For more information about credit for work experience, see WAC 308-12-025: What qualifications do I need to meet if I am not already licensed?

 You need to accumulate 24 professional development hours (PDH) over your 2-year renewal period.
 At least 16 PDF must address public health, safety, and welfare.